CreatCodeBuild/WebAct/README.md

 I heard of Test Driven Development.
 I heard of behavioral test vs. implementation test.
 I have never done them.
 That said, I'm just a newbie developer.

-# To do
-I re-evaluated my priorities.
+# To do, I re-evaluated my priorities.
 1. make sure python module can send a complete image back to NodeJS and NodeJS can send a complete file/image back to browser Very likely that I am doing something terribly wrong on opencv side.